pajtai/Netlumination.com/application/_posts/2010-05-29-big-button-css-menu-links.md

 	<li><a href="http://peter-ajtai.com/examples/html/menu-blah.html"> Rome</a></li>
 </ul>
 </div>

 Now we're getting close.
 The problem is that you cannot click the entire highlighted area to follow the link.
 This is because we're highlighting the li element and not the a element.
 Ok, well how about:

-[geshi lang="css"]
+{% highlight css %}
-<pre>/* THIS WILL NOT WORK!!! */
+/* THIS WILL NOT WORK!!! */
 div#da-body2 ul#da-menu2 a {
     width:100%
 }